Mister International (Thailand): 2022–present

 Since Sim's death on October 12, 2022, two Mister International organizations emerged, with one being headquartered to Thailand and led by Pradit Pradinunt from October 31, 2022.
 For the first time in 16 years, the Mister International Organization will allow fathers, married, and divorced men to compete.
-A separate Mister International Organization based in the Philippines led by Manuel Deldio has been holding a pageant of the same name since 2023.
+A separate Mister International Organization based in the Philippines has been holding a pageant of the same name since 2023.